Code-Dabblers/MagicReads_BE/README.md

 2. Run `npm i` to install all the dependencies.

-3. Run `node server` in the terminal to launch the live server.
+3. Run `npm run dev` in the terminal to run the server.

 And you are good to go!